nicolevanderhoeven/doing-it-in-public/content/index.md

 - Cunningham's Law
 - When you can show your work
 - Ritual dissent
+- The Observer Effect, and how to use it to your benefit
 - What is all this for?

 ### Chapter 2.
 Principles for doing it in public